The best museums in Turin, Italy

 Museum of Oriental Art – Turin

-As the name suggests, the Museum of Oriental Art (Museo d’Arte Orientale (MAO)) has an absolutely beautiful collection of artifacts from Asia.
+The Museum of Oriental Art (Museo d’Arte Orientale (MAO)) has five floors of art from Asia and the Islamic world.

 Even if you don’t know much about these countries when you come in, you’ll end up learning a lot while you visit.

-The display includes sculptures, pottery, paintings and other objects and artifacts with explanations (also available in English) that put them in a historical context.
+The display includes sculpture, pottery, paintings and other objects and artefacts with explanations (also available in English) that put them in a historical context.

 When you visit, don’t forget to look up at the decorated ceilings, the building itself is beautiful.

-The museum has four floors and a convenient layout that makes it easy to follow the exhibitions.
+The museum has a convenient layout that makes it easy to follow the exhibitions.
+It wasn’t crowded at all when I visited.

 Turin is full of classical art and gorgeous palaces, but this Turin art museum is the place to see some more contemporary art.